telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * Depending on `-reqMutexPolicy`, the request semaphore may be taken (write mode) (step 2).
 See [this document for details](semaphores.md#mongo-request-semaphore).
 * The subscription to be updated is retrieved from the database using `collectionFindOne()` in the `connectionOperations` module (steps 3 and 4).
 * If the subscription cache is enabled (i.e. `noCache` set to `false`) the subscription cache object is also retrieved from the subscription cache using `subCacheItemLoopkup()` in the `cache` module (step 5).
-* The BSON object of the final subscription is built, based on the BSON object of the original subscription, using different `set*()` functions similar to the ones in the create subscription case (`setExpiration()`, `setHttpInfo()`, etc.).
-One of these functions, namely `setCondsAndInitialNotify()`, has the "side effect" of potentially sending initial notifications corresponding to the subscription being updated (called in step 6).
+* The BSON object of the final subscription is built, based on the BSON object of the original subscription, using different `set*()` functions similar to the ones in the create subscription case (`setExpiration()`, `setHttpInfo()`, etc.). (step 6).
-* This function in sequence uses `processConditionVector()` to actually send notifications (step 7), whose details are described as part of the `MongoGlobal` module section (see diagram [MD-03](#flow-md-03)).
-* The `update`, `count`. and `lastNotification` fields are updated in the subscription cache (step 9).
-This operation is protected by the subscription cache semaphore (see [this document for details](semaphores.md#subscription-cache-semaphore)) which is taken and released in steps 8 and 10 receptively.
-* The BSON object corresponding to the updated subscription is updated in the database using `collectionUpdate()` in the `connectionOperations` module (steps 11 and 12).
+* The BSON object corresponding to the updated subscription is updated in the database using `collectionUpdate()` in the `connectionOperations` module (steps 7 and 8).
-* In case the subscription cache is enabled  (i.e. `noCache` set to `false`) the new subscription is updated in the subscription cache (step 13). `updatetInCache()` uses the subscription cache semaphore internally.
+* In case the subscription cache is enabled  (i.e. `noCache` set to `false`) the new subscription is updated in the subscription cache (step 9). `updatetInCache()` uses the subscription cache semaphore internally.
-* If the request semaphore was taken in step 2, then it is released before returning (step 14).
+* If the request semaphore was taken in step 2, then it is released before returning (step 10).

 Note that potential notifications are sent before updating the subscription in the database/cache, so the correct information regarding last notification times and count is taken into account.